ADHD....Why can't you sit still?

 Prone to losing things, forgets things

-Often butts in and has problems regulation their emotions
+Often butts in and has problems regulating their emotions

 Waiting until things are urgent or overdue before starting them